CJRiverFlow/Master-League/README.md

 - Clone the repository and run `npm install` to install serverless plugins.

-- Run on terminal the following command: `sls deploy dev`.
+- Run on terminal the following command: `sls deploy --stage dev`.

 ## Application and Documentation

-This application follow the points below:
+The API includes endpoints to create teams, new seasons, after registering the teams on a season we can add the match results.

+The following points have been implemented:

 1. Only matches with teams registered in the season can be created.
 2. Teams will only face each other once per season.